dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 This is exactly the same end-state as the previous example that used explicit key values.

 > [!TIP]
 > An explicit key value can still be set even when using generated key values.
 EF Core will then attempt to insert using this key value.
-Some database configurations, including SQL Server with Identity columns, do not support such inserts and will throw.
+Some database configurations, including SQL Server with Identity columns, do not support such inserts and will throw ([see these docs for a workaround](xref:core/providers/sql-server/value-generation#inserting-explicit-values-into-identity-columns)).

 ## Attaching existing entities